 Taking place every five years and involving thousands of choir singers and dancers dressed in colourful national garments, the roots of this lively outdoor festival stretch back as far as 1869, the dawn of Estonian national movement.
 While the first song celebration took place in Tartu (1869), the growing interest and popularity meant that the festival soon needed a place to call its own.
 From 1928 onwards the home of the much-loved festival has been the Tallinn Song Festival Grounds in the midst of the scenic pine grove on the coast of Tallinn.
 Dance celebration is a more recent tradition dating back to 1934 and today the two traditions are seen as inseparable by the modern audiences.

-Estonian Song and Dance Celebration 2014 programme
+Estonian Song and Dance Celebration traditions

-The festival kick-starts with the performers' march through town, welcomed by cheerful spectators.
+The festival traditionally kick-starts with the performers' march through town, welcomed by cheerful spectators.
 With the Song and Dance Celebration proving extremely popular among the locals, it would be difficult to find an Estonian who has never taken part in this age-old tradition with 90% of all Estonians believed to have attended the festival at some point in their lives.

 Estonian Song and Dance Celebration programme features choirs of all shapes and sizes, from the local childrens' choirs to the few international choirs that have the honour to partake in this national highlight.